What is MongoDB?

 With a flexible storage architecture, application owners can deploy storage engines optimized for different workload and operational requirements.

 MongoDB’s multimodel design significantly reduces developer and operational complexity when compared to running multiple distinct database technologies to meet different applications needs.
 Users can leverage the same MongoDB query language, data model, scaling, security, and operational tooling across different parts of their application, with each powered by the optimal storage engine.

 MongoDB documents tend to have all data for a given record in a single document, whereas in a relational database information for a given record is usually spread across many tables.

 For example, consider the data model for a blogging application.
 In a relational database, the data model would comprise multiple tables such as Categories, Tags, Users, Comments and Articles.
 In MongoDB the data could be modeled as two collections, one for users, and the other for articles.
 In each blog document there might be multiple comments, multiple tags, and multiple categories, each expressed as an embedded array.

 Data as documents: simpler for developers, faster for users.

 As a result of the document model, data in MongoDB is more localized, which dramatically reduces the need to JOIN separate tables.
 The result is dramatically higher performance and scalability across commodity hardware as a single read to the database can retrieve the entire document.

 MongoDB documents can vary in structure.
-For example, all documents that describe users might contain the user id and the last date they logged into the system, but only some of these documents might contain the user’s identity for one or more third-party applications.
+For example, all documents that describe customers might contain the customer id and the last date they purchased products or services from us, but only some of these documents might contain the user’s social media handle, or location data from our mobile app.

 Fields can vary from document to document; there is no need to declare the structure of documents to the system – documents are self-describing.
 If a new field needs to be added to a document then the field can be created without affecting all other documents in the system, without updating a central system catalog, and without taking the system offline.